algorithmiaio/sample-apps/PUBLISH.md

 grunt build:colorize-photos
 ```

-Or you can have Grunt continuously *watch* for changes to HTML or CSS files, and rebuild as needed:
+Or you can have Grunt continuously *watch* for changes to HTML/CSS/JS files, and rebuild as needed:

 ```bash
 grunt watch